howbizarre/hbsthoughts/content/en/static/help.md

 ## FYI

 For translation from my native language, Bulgarian, to English, I use some AI helpers such as **DeepL**, **CoPilot**, **Gemini**, and **Google Translate** with corrections, and adjustments.
 I am not a native English speaker, so please let me know if you find any mistakes.
 Thank you!

+## A bit about Artificial Intelligence

+1. [Short index](/llms.txt) of the site to assist Language Models.
+2. [Extended index](/llms-full.txt) of the site, which includes the content of the articles.